-A.1.
-Market Price Support: On quantities domestically produced (excluding for on-farm feed use --Excess Feed Cost) of all agricultural commodities, estimated by increasing the MPS for the MPS commodities according to their share in the total value of production by commodity group [for each commodity group: ( $\Sigma$ MPS for MPS commodities) / ( $\Sigma$ VP for MPS commodities) x VP for total group; the total MPS is then calculated as the sum of MPS by commodity group].
-For Australia, the commodity groups considered are: group 1 (crops) and group 2 (livestock and animal products).
+- A.1.
+Market Price Support: On quantities domestically produced (excluding for on-farm feed use -- Excess Feed Cost) of all agricultural commodities, estimated by increasing the MPS for the MPS commodities according to their share in the total value of agricultural production [( $\Sigma$ MPS for MPS commodities) / (I.1) x 100]. - A.2.

-A.2.
 Payments based on output